jhaip/programmable-space/README.md

 Another variant I have tried is [taping RFID cards to the back of clipboards](https://haiperspace.com/writing/19-03-17-programmable-space/) that hold full size papers with printed source code.

 The RFID cards are sensed by RFID readers.
-RFID sensors can only sense one card at a time and cards must be placed directly on top of the sensor so a separate sensor is needed for every place a program can be placed.
+RFID sensors can only sense one card at a time and cards must be placed directly on top of the sensor so a separate sensor is needed for every program.
 For example, two [RFID sensors](https://vetco.net/products/rfid-reader-writer-module-for-arduino-d40?gclid=EAIaIQobChMIysHuremK7AIVmoTICh0sgganEAQYAiABEgKCMPD_BwE) can be hidden behind an [angled photo frame](https://www.dollartree.com/special-moments-freestanding-borderless-horizontal-plastic-photo-frames-6x4-in/225398):

 ![code stand](https://haiperspace.com/writing/20-02-11-rfid-cards/rfid-card-cover.png)